Azumaya Algebras and Obstructions to Quadratic Pairs over a Scheme: Quadratic Pairs

 In particular, $\ell_f+\si(\ell_f)=1_{\cA}$ means that $1_{\cA} \in \cSymd_{\cA,\sigma}(S)$. \item Assume that $1_{\cA} \in \cSymd_{\cA,\sigma}(S)$.
 Then, $\xi(S)^{-1}(1_{\cA})$ is a non-empty subset of $(\cA/\cAlt_{\cA,\sigma})(S)$ and the map of sets

 is a bijection.
-In particular, for a given $f$ the element $\ell_f$ is uniquely determined up to addition by an element of $\cAlt_{\cA,\si}(S)$. \end{enumerate} \end{prop} \begin{proof} \ref{lem_pair_affine_i}: Since $S$ is affine, by Lemma \ref{locdirsum} we know $\cSym_{\cA,\si}$ is a direct summand of $\cA$.
+In particular, for a given $f$ the element $\ell_f$ is uniquely determined up to addition by an element of $\cAlt_{\cA,\si}(S)$. \item The condition $1_{\cA} \in \cSymd_{\cA,\sigma}(S)$ is necessary and sufficient for there to be a quadratic triple extending $(\cA,\sigma)$. \end{enumerate} \end{prop} \begin{proof} \ref{lem_pair_affine_i}: Since $S$ is affine, by Lemma \ref{locdirsum} we know $\cSym_{\cA,\si}$ is a direct summand of $\cA$.
 Therefore, for any quadratic triple $(\cA,\si,f)$, the function $f$ may be extended to $\cA$.
 The result then follows from Lemma \ref{lem_extend_l}.

 \ref{lem_pair_affine_ii}: First we show $\xi(S)^{-1}(1_{\cA})$ is non-empty.
 We have a short exact sequence

 with associated long exact sequence